andyfangdz/TheMachine/README.md

 Useage: (For level definition, consult machine_define.py)
 ```
 see test_io.py
 //It seems that some lines were eaten by the Markdown praser.....
-However the original lines can be found in the raw file of readme.md
+//However the original lines can be found in the raw file of readme.md
 current output:
  [Relevant]:Oh, snap!
  [2013-11-15 18:33:11.859531]:Oh, snap!
 [Relevant]